 Dr. Berman also believes the College has made an impact on the broader community through its service learning initiatives.
 But the greater impact of the College's commitment to service has been on the value of a Fisher education.

 "Service to others is more than just something to put on your résumé.
 It is a way of life.
 Volunteerism adds meaning to your education and makes what you do during and after your college years matter.
 You learn that the true measure of leadership is not your list of personal accomplishments, but rather what you accomplish on behalf of others."

 Kyle Brennan ’14 has a goal of working in computer security.
 The Fairport computer science major plans to pursue a master’s degree to help him achieve that goal.

-He has had positive experiences with the College’s Career Center where the staff helped him hone his interview skills taking him through practice interviews and helping him craft his résumé.
-He says the professors and career counselors are willing to helping student prepare for whichever career they are pursuing.
+He has had positive experiences with the College’s Career Center, where the staff helped him hone his interview skills, taking him through practice interviews and helping him craft his résumé.
+He says Fiesher's professors and career counselors are willing to helping student prepare for whichever career they are pursuing.

 One of his best accomplishments as a student is that he is the founder and president of the Fisher Gaming Club, helping to draft the Club’s constitution with the other officers.

 Jeffrey graduated from West Seneca West Senior High School near Buffalo, and says that “it felt natural” to come to Fisher.
 His sister is a graduate of the College and he has felt like part of the Fisher family ever since her first day on campus.

 Jeffrey, a nursing major, serves on the First Generation Scholarship Executive Board and as a Student Ambassador.
 He has spent a lot of time in the Rochester community as a First Generation Scholar, working with others to build a new playground in a low-income housing section of the city.